Sales Tax Registration

 1. Accumulated gross sales to Alaska equaling or surpassing $100,000 within the previous calendar year, or

 1. Over 200 separate transactions sourced to Alaska in the previous calendar year.
+Alaska repealed the 200-transaction threshold as of January 1, 2025.

 Responsibilities of Marketplace Facilitators